MadhuparnaUpadhyay/Sherlock_Mystery_Solving_with_Python/README.md

 Introduction: This game is based on the famous detective character Sherlock Holmes and the story-THE PINK SUITCASE.
 It consists of four stages, and also has defined functions for start, win, and lose.
 This game has a mysterious situation in the case mystery, and requires a slight amount of idea about Sherlock the how brilliant he can be.

-<a name="usage"></a>
+<a name="gamelevels"></a>
-# Usage
+# Game Levels

-* Round 1:'ROOM WITH A NOTE' - Decode the floor clue.
+* Round 1 :'ROOM WITH A NOTE' - Decode the floor clue.
-* Round 2:'SUITCASE AND A PHONE' - Crack the suitcase.
+* Round 2 :'SUITCASE AND A PHONE' - Crack the suitcase.
-* Round 3:'BOTTLE WITH CAPSULE' - Guess the correct capsule to save Ms.Wilston.
+* Round 3 :'BOTTLE WITH CAPSULE' - Guess the correct capsule to save Ms.Wilston.
-* Round 'LUCKY CHANCE': - This round only pops up when you miss on an important clue.
+* Round 'LUCKY CHANCE' : - This round only pops up when you miss on an important clue.

 <a name="knownerror"></a>
 # Known Errors